 - Patients who have problems with their immune system may not be fully protected by this vaccine.
 Your doctor may still want to give the vaccine because there may be some benefit.
 Weak immune systems can be caused by steroid medicines, chemotherapy, cancer, or HIV or AIDS.

 - Make sure your doctor knows if your child was born prematurely.

 Call your doctor right away if you notice any of these side effects:

-- Bluish lips or skin, or very slow breathing.
+- Blue lips or skin, very slow breathing

 If you notice these less serious side effects, talk with your doctor:

 - Pain, itching, burning, redness, swelling, or a lump under the skin where the shot was given